rdpeng/rprogdatascience/_book/parallel.md

 The `mclapply()` function (and related `mc*` functions) works via the fork mechanism on Unix-style operating systems.
 Briefly, your R session is the main process and when you call a function like `mclapply()`, you fork a series of sub-processes that operate independently from the main process (although they share a few low-level features).
 These sub-processes then execute your function on their subsets of the data, presumably on separate cores of your CPU.
 Once the computation is complete, each sub-process returns its results and then the sub-process is killed.
 The `parallel` package manages the logistics of forking the sub-processes and handling them once they've finished.

-A> Because of the use of the fork mechanism, the `mc*` functions are generally not available to users of the Windows operating system.
+> Because of the use of the fork mechanism, the `mc*` functions are generally not available to users of the Windows operating system.

 The first thing you might want to check with the `parallel` package is if your computer in fact has multiple cores that you can take advantage of.